expo/expo/docs/pages/versions/v35.0.0/introduction/managed-vs-bare.md

 - 🆕**If you are new to mobile development** or **new to development in general** we recommend that you use the managed workflow.
 There is a huge amount of complexity that comes along with the native development toolchain and the managed workflow allows you to deal with that complexity only when absolutely necessary.
 - 🧠 **If you are more experienced** it also doesn't hurt to start every new project with the managed workflow and only "eject" if you need to.

-Im summary, use the bare workflow when you need it due to limitations, otherwise use the managed workflow, and you most likely want to start with the bare workflow.
+In summary, use the bare workflow when you need it due to limitations, otherwise use the managed workflow, and you most likely want to start with the bare workflow.

 ## Up next